How to Combine Cells in ExcelJan 25, 2023

 There are many benefits of using concatenate to combine strings.
 One advantage is that it can save time and effort when entering data into a computer system.

-For example, if you have a detail of first and last names, you can use concatenate to create complete name fields for each entry rather than entering the first and last names separately.
+For example, if you have a detail of first and last names, you can use concatenate to create full name fields for each entry rather than entering the first and last names separately.

 The Drawbacks of Concatenating

-One potential drawback of using concatenate is that it can create errors if not used correctly.
-For example, if you accidentally leave out a space between the first name and surname when you are concatenating them, the resulting full name will be run together and may be difficult to read.
+One potential drawback of using concatenate is that it can create errors if incorrectly used.
+For example, if you accidentally leave out a space between the first name and surname when concatenating them, the resulting full name will be run together and may be difficult to read.

 Another potential drawback is that it can be challenging to reverse the process once the strings have been combined.
 For example, if you need to extract the first name from an entire name field, it cannot be accessible if the full name was created by concatenating the first and last name without any separator.